prioriactions/prioriactionsDynamics/README.md

-# dynamicsthR: Dynamic Conservation Action Planning with Mathematical Modeling
+# prioriactionsDynamics: Dynamic Conservation Action Planning with Mathematical Modeling

 ## Overview

-The `dynamicsthR` package is a powerful tool designed for deterministic dynamic mathematical modeling, specifically tailored for guiding conservation action planning.
+The `prioriactionsDynamics` package is a powerful tool designed for deterministic dynamic mathematical modeling, specifically tailored for guiding conservation action planning.
 By utilizing integer programming models, this package simulates various threats, aiding decision-makers in determining optimal conservation actions, their locations, and timing.

 ## Overview